 To be eligible for Government super contributions, 10% or more of your total income (without a reduction for allowable business deductions) must be from eligible income.
-Eligible income is income that is attributable to employment that you carry on in 2015-16.
+Eligible income must be attributable to employment that you carry on in 2016-17.